Edward Spears: Weygand's pessimism and Belgian capitulation

 During a visit to London on Sunday 26 May, the French Prime Minister Paul Reynaud had reported to Churchill the view of the new Commander-in-Chief General Maxime Weygand that the struggle had become hopeless.
 On 27 May, Churchill demanded an immediate report from Spears, who was told to resist such defeatism.
-Reynaud referred to 'mortal danger' with reference to a possible attack by Fascist Italy, which had not yet entered the war; Spears' view was that the French army in the Alps was strong and that the only danger from the Italians would be if they interfered with the transport of troops from French North Africa.
+Reynaud referred to 'mortal danger' with reference to a possible attack by Fascist Italy, which had not yet entered the war;

+Spears' view was that the French army in the Alps was strong and that the only danger from the Italians would be if they interfered with the transport of troops from French North Africa.
 Yet perversely, Italian intervention might be good for allied morale: 'our combined fleets would whip them around the Mediterranean'.
 Reynaud and Spears argued, the former calling for more British air support, the latter, exasperated, asking, "Why don't you import Finns and Spaniards to show the people how to resist an invader?"

 He went on to compare unfavourably the spirit of Paris in 1940 with that which he had known in 1914.
 That evening, Spears and the British Ambassador were summoned to the Ministry of War – news of the sudden Belgian surrender had infuriated Reynaud, Pétain and Weygand; Spears was briefly encouraged, but then irritated by Weygand's criticism of Lord Gort, the commander of the British Expeditionary Force.
 At the end of the day, Spears noted that he 'sensed a break in the relationship between the two nations; they were 'no longer one'.

 Invasion of Britain could be repulsed

 On 28 May, Reynaud asked the British Ambassador, Sir Ronald Hugh Campbell and Spears for their view regarding a direct appeal for help to the United States.
 Sir Ronald declined to comment, but Spears said it had no chance of success; America would not declare war overnight and, in any case, it was not within the President's power.
 The prospect of an attempted German invasion across the Channel was of some comfort to Reynaud for it would give the French breathing space.
 Far from feeling intimidated, Spears welcomed the prospect: 'it did not even occur to me that we could not deal successfully with an attempted invasion.
 It would be wonderful indeed if the Nazi forces ventured on our own element, the sea'.
-During a discussion with Georges Mandel (Interior Minister, and one of the few hawks in the French Cabinet), he was told that Lebrun, the President of the Republic was weeping with despair.
-Mandel reported the criticism of Weygand and General Joseph Vuillemin (Commander of the French Armée de l'Air) over insufficient British air support; Vuillemin doubted that his air force could withstand the losses it was sustaining.
+During a discussion with Georges Mandel (Interior Minister, and one of the few hawks in the French Cabinet), he was told that Albert Lebrun, the President of the Republic was weeping with despair.
+Mandel reported the criticism of Weygand and General Joseph Vuillemin (Commander of the French Armée de l'Air) over insufficient British air support; Vuillemin doubted that his own air force could withstand the losses it was sustaining.